Rakshith-Ram/Steering_Angle_Prediction/README.md

 Use [run.py](https://github.com/Rakshith-Ram/Steering_Angle_Prediction/blob/main/run.py)  to run the model on a recorded video or a live webcam feed.

-Use [visualize.py](https://github.com/Rakshith-Ram/Steering_Angle_Prediction/blob/main/visualize.py)  to run the model on the dataset and get the visualization of the steering angle.
+Use '[visualize.py]' (https://github.com/Rakshith-Ram/Steering_Angle_Prediction/blob/main/visualize.py)  to run the model on the dataset and get the visualization of the steering angle.

-The `model.py` file contains the PyTorch implementation of the architecture.

 ### Credits